21 Panel data

 Here we see evidence of a reduction of the bias, but the bias is not eliminated.
 We still reject a true null hypothesis \(33\%\) of the time at the \(1\%\)-level and \(57\%\) of the time at the \(5\%\)-level.

-is a function of test scores in the year prior to the camp, but conditional on these scores, is completely random.2 This is termed selection on observables, which is often suggested as a basis on which causal inference can be justified when using approaches such as propensity-score matching.
+depends on test scores in the year prior to the camp, but conditional on these scores is completely random.3 This is termed selection on observables, which is often suggested as a basis on which causal inference can be justified when using approaches such as propensity-score matching.

 rejection_stats <-